-Physical object IDs are used:

-- in kernels as data identifiers: - " SPKs -- to identify a body and its center of motion - " text PCKs -- in keywords associated with a body - " IKs -- in keywords associated with instrument/detector - " FKs -- to specify the center for computing LT correction, and to identify the body in PCK-based frames - " FKs -- to identify target and observer in dynamic frames specifications - " SCLKs -- normally the SCLK ID used in keywords is the negative of the spacecraft's ID (thus a positive integer) - " ... and more...
+- Physical object IDs are used: - in kernels as data identifiers: - " SPKs -- to identify a body and its center of motion - " text PCKs -- in keywords associated with a body - " IKs -- in keywords associated with an instrument - " FKs -- to specify the center used in computing light-time correction, and to identify the body in PCK-based frames - " FKs -- to identify target and observer in dynamic frame specifications - " SCLKs -- normally the SCLK ID used in keywords is the negative of the spacecraft's ID (thus is a positive integer) - " ... and more...